Ali-Mahmoodi/Usaco/readME.md

 nihiL's Task :  // I'm nihiL ; hi !
 - :heavy_check_mark: Gathering smart nice people to do such a lovely project for future nice young minds .
- - :o: Showing off to friends that i did all of these alone !
+ - :x: Showing off to friends that i did all of these alone !
  - :heavy_check_mark: Translate Questions .
  - :heavy_check_mark: Do other needed tasks .